Upcoming Events:

 - Bring in other teams to demo robot to potential recruits

-- Start with an active meeting, free food, etc
+- Start with an active meeting, free food, roving robots, etc

 - Recruiting parents and unattached mentors is just as important as recruiting students